Children start secondary school in the academic year in which they turn eleven years of age.

 The application process

-Preference forms will be sent via the child's primary school in September 2016.
-These forms need to be completed and returned by 31 October 2016.
+Preference forms will be sent via the child's primary school in September 2018 (or posted if primary school outside Middlesbrough).
+These forms need to be completed and returned by 31 October 2018.

-Parents can also apply online using the login details sent with the preference form.
-Find out more about the online admissions system.
+Parents can also use the online admissions system to apply for places; login details are sent with the preference form.

-Under the Co-ordinated Admissions Scheme, preference forms will be distributed by the local authority under which the child's home address falls.
+Under the Co-ordinated Admissions Scheme, preference forms will be distributed by the local authority in which the child's home address is located (the 'home' local authority).
 Parents wishing to apply to a school in another local authority area should complete the details on the application and the 'home' local authority will act as a co-ordinator between the other neighbouring authorities.

-A booklet is available containing information and help on the transition to secondary school.
+A booklet containing information and help on the transition to secondary school is available.
 It also includes details of individual schools' admissions criteria.
 View the Primary and Secondary Education in Middlesbrough document.

-In the event that you aren't happy with the school that has been offered, there is an appeals procedure.
+In the event that you aren't happy with the school which has been offered, there is an appeals procedure.